May 9th, 2017

 Matt Lee is the lead game designer and co-founder of The Enigma Room in Sydney, Australia.
 In addition to the escape room Matt has also had almost a decade of experience working at IP Australia, the Australian government agency that administers registered intellectual property rights, where he runs workshops on various aspects of intellectual property protection and management.
 He has a Masters of Industrial Property from the University of Technology, Sydney, and has also previously worked in game journalism for local television show Good Game.

-Set Design is particularly important if the room tells the story.
-Wilko will talk about how to design a theme based on a logline, from an idea to research and illustrations.
+Set Design is particularly important if the room tells a story.
+Wilko will talk about how to design a themed room based on a logline, from an idea to research and illustrations.
 He will give you examples from his design work on the “THE ROOM” Escape Game “The Lost Treasure of Alexander von Humboldt”.

 He will also talk about some do-it-yourself tips: What do we see when we look at a set?
-How can we create objects that are priceless in reality or impossible to get.
+How can we create objects that are priceless in reality or impossible to get?
 How to patinate?
-As small practical example how to patinate objects and how to imitate surfaces.
+A small practical example how to imitate surfaces.

-Adrian Bacanu would like to call upon all the designers, owners, creators, operators, game masters, enthusiasts and people interested in the escape room, treasure hunt, l.a.r.p. and other connected businesses are called to “up the game” to a whole new level and embrace the tremendous potential of developing minds through these formidable activities.
+Adrian Bacanu would like to call upon all the designers, owners, creators, operators, game masters, enthusiasts and people interested in escape rooms, treasure hunts, LARP and other real-life games at ‘Up The Game’ to explore the tremendous potential of developing minds through these formidable experiences.
+In his own words:

-Adrian is a life passionate human being.
-He’s an ex-corporate international manager, now entrepreneur in a multitude of companies that revolve around creating and facilitating great experiences through various unique concepts (always aimed towards the next level) and serving entrepreneurs to enter this great industry.
-He studied with top international minds human behavior and various personal development paths for the last decade, attending or organizing seminars and courses all over the world (reaching from ancient oriental traditional paths to latest scientific studies, being a certified trainer and coach).
+Adrian is a passionate human being.
+He’s an ex-corporate international manager become entrepreneur in a multitude of companies that revolve around creating and facilitating great experiences through various unique concepts (always aimed towards the next level) and serving entrepreneurs to enter this great industry.
+He studied human behavior with top international minds and various personal development paths for the last decade, attending or organizing seminars and courses all over the world.
+This varied from ancient oriental traditional paths to the latest scientific studies becoming a certified trainer and coach.
 In everything, he is constantly searching for the silver lining of self-development and considers this industry one of the best ways to expand oneself.
-He is also very keen on creating strong teams via encouraging individuals to be themselves and challenge their best, while working together for a higher goal.
+He is also very keen on creating strong teams via encouraging individuals to be themselves while ex[anding their capabilities and working together towards a higher goal.

-Sven Haeberlein is one of the founder of exit-vr.de, a Berlin based Startup who are developing an Virtual Reality Life Adventure.
-This Live Adventure of a special kind allows you and your friends to share a 3D experience with extraordinary puzzles.
-You see, hear and move like you do in a Live Escape Room but go further behind the horizon of architecture capabilities.
+Sven Haeberlein is one of the founders of exit-vr.de, a Berlin based Startup who are developing a Virtual Reality Live Adventure.
+This unique Live Adventure allows you and your friends to share a 3D experience with extraordinary puzzles.
+You see, hear and move like you do in a traditional Escape Room but surpass the limits imposed by it’s real-life architecture.

 Meet hundreds of fellow innovators for the largest gathering of Escape Room Designers in the world!